PlywoodPallet/tictactoe/README.md

 # tictactoe

-- unsure how to organize the grid in html.
-Should each cell be inside a row div, or just an unsorted list?
-If the latter, how do I identify each cell?
+- Originally had a complex 2d array for representing the board in js and html.
+Simplified into a 1d array and simple list of divs